 Individualism

-Classical liberals favour the idea of egoistical individualism, the selfish individual who seeks only his or her own pleasure.
+Classical liberals favour the idea of egoistical individualism, the selfish individual who seeks only his or her pleasure.
 This suggests a self-sufficient sovereign individual, who owes nothing to anyone else.
+Classical liberals believe individuals pursue their own interests.
+They value self-reliance.
+They seek to maximise their happiness.
+Adam Smith saw this in the marketplace.
+This is called egoistical individualism.
+Atomism is another term.
+It sees society as a collection of self-interested people.
+They are like atoms.

 Modern liberals developed the theory of developmental individualism, which focuses on the ability to flourish and achieve your potential; this may involve some form of state intervention to ensure that you are able to do this.
 Modern liberals such as T. H. Green have argued that individuals can also have common goals with others in order to achieve self-realisation